wallabag/wallabag/.github/CONTRIBUTING.md

 ## Expected errors (windows, vscode)

-Expected linebreaks to be 'LF' but found 'CRLF' linebreak-style using this command docker `git config core.autocrlf false`
+- Expected linebreaks to be 'LF' but found 'CRLF' linebreak-style using this command docker

+Solution
+- `git config core.autocrlf false`
-`git rm --cached -r .`
+- `git rm --cached -r .`
-`git reset --hard`
+- `git reset --hard`
 ### Note - Make sure you don't have any un-committed changes else it will be deleted!